ziko3000/NFT-raffle/README.md

 ## Run locally

 Edit the necessary RPC endpoints and private keys in `hardhat.config.js`.
-It is recommended to run the test suite against Chainlink's [Kovan or Rinkeby](https://docs.chain.link/docs/vrf-contracts/) deployments, to remove the need to simulate Chainlink VRF responses.
+It is recommended to run the test suite against Chainlink's(https://docs.chain.link/docs/vrf-contracts/) deployments, to remove the need to simulate Chainlink VRF responses.

 ```bash
 # Install dependencies